First Time User? Enroll now.

 This information is produced and provided by the National Cancer Institute (NCI).
 The information in this topic may have changed since it was written.
 For the most current information, contact the National Cancer Institute via the Internet web site at http://cancer.gov or call 1-800-4-CANCER.

 When tumor progression occurs, it is usually confined to the CNS and/or the eye.
-Occult systemic disease can be excluded by staging with bone marrow biopsy and CT or positron emission tomography-CT scans of the chest, abdomen, and pelvis.[7,8]
+Occult systemic disease can be excluded by positron emission tomography-CT scans of the chest, abdomen, and pelvis, and sometimes with bone marrow biopsy.[7,8]

 Although more than 95% of patients with primary CNS lymphoma have lymphoma of B-cell origin, 45 patients with CNS lymphoma of T-cell origin showed no difference in presentation or outcome in a retrospective series with data collected from 12 cancer centers.
 Almost all primary CNS lymphomas are aggressive neoplasms of the diffuse large B-cell type.